IvettePCortez/learning-journal/README.md

 LJ Code 201 - Day 19

 Today I learned that there is a pride that comes with completing a product that you did not know how to build 5 days ago.
 I read through my last journals, and one thing I can see is growth.
 I had to work on patience, I had to work on balancing ego with pressure to complete something.
 In the end, everything works out, if you are open to growth.

+Note to self:  Growth is not easy, nor does it come without compromise.
+Learn to take it all in stride.
+Let go of the ego.

+LJ Code 201 - Day 20

+This month I learned that making changes in my life, and friends in my 30s is a challenge.
+Yet, regardless of the challenge, they are both things that I can do if I maintain a positive mindset - a growth mindset - they are possible.
+Through this program, I have learned more than I thought I would in such a short time.
+I am capable of more after all!
+I have made strong connections that will likely lead to exciting projects in the future, and most importantly, I have learned more about myself;  what my true capabilities are, what I need to work on and being open to failure.

+Note to self: You can do it!